ubermanu/audience/README.md

 ### Usage

 - Press a button
-- Hear the crowd reacting
+- Hear the crowd react
 - That's all!

 ### Build